pocomane/brewed-in-the-apocalypse/bita-strong.md

 player rolls 2 standard 6-side dices and calculates.
 The outcome is determinated by the dice value sum + number of traits - harm value sum:

-- 8 or less is a failure, the scenarist will tell about the failure and how it generates a new trouble that is irrevocable i.e. the player can not avoid it reacting in any way.
+- 8 or less is a failure, the scenarist will tell about the failure, then THE WORST HAPPENS.
 - 9-10-11 is a weak result, the scenarist may decide to let the character fail but giving some compensation, or to let they succeed with a complication that the players can react to.
 - 12 or more is a full success, the scenarist will tell how the character reached the goal; if applicable something good may happen too e.g. an object is discovered, new information is collected, etc.

+__The worst happens__ When a player got a failure in a roll, or when in the scene there is an open question not handled by the players for too much, the scenarist will make the situation evolves in a new trouble that is irrevocable, i.e. the players can not avoid it reacting in any way.

 __Death__ Optionally, during the setup, decide a value for the sum of the harms, e.g. 8, that will trigger the character death.
 A player can always